Quantum mechanical virial theorem in systems with translational and rotational symmetry: Summary and perspectives

-Quantum mechanical virial theorem has proved important in many different areas.
+Quantum mechanical virial theorem has proved important in large number of different areas.
 For example, the description of hadrons consisting of light quarks by two seemingly different approaches, in terms of the nonrelativistic Schr\"odinger formalism and by a semirelativistic Hamiltonian incorporating relativistic kinematics produces comparably good results.
 The relativistic generalization of the quantum mechanical virial theorem is derived and used to clarify the connection between the nonrelativistic and (semi)relativistic treatment of bound states in \cite{12}.
-It is concluded in \cite{1} and \cite{7} that a massless particle described by the spinless Salpeter equation as well as a massless Dirac particle cannot be bound by a pure Coulomb potential.
+It was also concluded in \cite{1} and \cite{7} that a massless particle described by the spinless Salpeter equation as well as a massless Dirac particle cannot be bound by a pure Coulomb potential.

 Other possibilities lead to reformulation of the virial theorem for quantum systems that are appropriate for a quantum field theoretic treatment.
 Based on the field theoretical canonical generator for the infinitesimal scale transformation of the second quantized Schr\"odinger field \cite {13}, a rigorous reformulation of the virial theorem for an interacting quantum many-body system with arbitrary spin is presented in \cite {14}.
 This formulation provides a general procedure applicable in the discussion on the equation of state in the framework of the nonperturbative canonical theory.
 A gauge invariant canonical generator for the scale transformation of the quantized Schr\"odinger field is proposed on the basis of the gauge invariance of the virial theorem in \cite{15}.
 In relativistic field theories scale transformations and virial theorem are more appropriately considered when the space coordinates and time are treated on the same ground.
 A relation between the trace anomaly of the energy-momentum tensor and the energy of a quantum bound state is obtained in \cite{16}.
 This anomaly is connected to the scale symmetry breakdown of quantum field theory.